Labor – An Overview

 The Fair Labor Standards Act of 1938 (“FLSA”), 29 U.S.C. §§ 201-219, is a comprehensive federal statute that sets minimum wages, requires overtime wages, restricts child labor, and mandates some record-keeping by employers.
 The FLSA covers employees of employers engaged in interstate commerce directly or engaged in producing goods and services for interstate commerce.

 Until 1966, the FLSA excluded all farmworkers.
 Now, agricultural employers are exempt from certain requirements of the FLSA.
-Under FLSA, agriculture is defined as farming and all its branches, such as raising livestock or poultry, and any practices performed by a farmer or on a farm as an incident to or in conjunction with such farming operations.
+Under the LSA, agriculture is defined as farming and all its branches, such as raising livestock or poultry, and any practices performed by a farmer or on a farm as an incident to or in conjunction with such farming operations.
 Regulations and case law further define agricultural employees as persons employed in farming, by a farmer, or on a farm.
 The exemptions for agricultural employers are different for each broad coverage area of the FLSA.

 Minimum wage and overtime requirements do not apply to employers that did not use more than 500 man-days of agricultural labor during any calendar quarter of the preceding calendar year.
 A man-day is any day during which an employee performs at least one hour of agricultural labor.
 Immediate family members of the agricultural employer, certain hand harvesters paid on a piece-rate, and employees primarily engaged in range production of livestock are also not covered by the minimum wage or overtime requirements.